Splend1d/T5lephone/README.md

 Following process will utilize the data from using ```load_dataset``` method in huggingface

 **!
-Alternatively you can skip 2. and 3. by downloading the preprocessed sample from huggingface**
+Alternatively you can skip ASR generation by downloading the preprocessed sample from huggingface**
 ```
+# question_normalized_text column : ASR results
+# question_times : timespan for each word in the ASR results
 ASR results from wav2vec2-large-960h-lv60-self : Splend1dchan/NMSQA_wav2vec2-large-960h-lv60-self
 ASR results from wav2vec2-large-10min-lv60-self : Splend1dchan/NMSQA_wav2vec2-large-10min-lv60-self
 ```